 In this podcast we sit down with Harry Hopkins and Jeremy Gallas to discuss web design and development.
 We focus on the differences in the disciplines and why they are important for website development.

 In this episode, we discuss technology solutions, development, and IT staffing with Wayne Sueltz, VP, Business Development with Genesis10.
 Harry Hopkins sits in as guest host as we dive into issues such as outsourcing the IT organization.

 If you missed the last video podcast on Web 2.0 we did at Humperdinks – check out some of the outtakes from the shoot.
 Good Times!

 Here were some of the lighter moments from the last webcast with IBM.

-We discussed with Francisco Arroyo and Ajay Asthana from IBM to discuss BPM and how it is impacted by the advent of service oriented architecture.
+We met with Francisco Arroyo and Ajay Asthana from IBM to discuss BPM and how it is impacted by the advent of service-oriented architecture.
 We discuss Websphere and how IBM is utilizing it as a solution suite.